donbright/rust-lang-cheat-sheet/README.md

 // .. or... pass any struct with read trait pub fn zipread( mut rd:impl Read )  { let x = rd.read(&[buf])?; println!("{}",x); }

+// File position
+// note this here is a u64 so y'all with a exabyte of data gone hafta finda workaroun'
+// also for some reason f has to be mutable if you do this. println!("{}",f.stream_position());

 // there is no 'close', files close automatically at the end of scope ( "}" )

 ```